kafka, quotas, rate-limiting, resource-management, performance, multi-tenancy

 Summary

 Quotas and rate limiting in Kafka provide essential controls for managing cluster resources and ensuring stable, predictable performance.
-By limiting producer throughput, consumer fetch rates, and request processing capacity, quotas prevent individual clients from monopolizing broker resources.
+By limiting producer throughput, consumer fetch rates, request processing capacity, and connections, quotas prevent individual clients from monopolizing broker resources.

 Kafka's throttling-based approach maintains data integrity while enforcing limits, and the flexible configuration system supports both default cluster-wide quotas and fine-grained client-specific controls.
 This makes quotas particularly valuable in multi-tenant environments where fair resource sharing is critical.